 Blue fluorescence indicates E. coli is present.
 No fluorescence indicates that E. coli is absent.

-Use the IDEXX Quanti-tray 2000 MPN sheet (figure 4) to quantify the concentration for each indicator organism present in 100 mL of water.
+Use the Quanti-tray 2000 MPN sheet (figure 4) to quantify the concentration for each indicator organism present in 100 mL of water.

 Use the spreadsheet to compare large:small positive well ratio to enumerate presence for both indicator organisms.